-- Assess the annual learning gains of each student toward achieving the Florida Standards or Next Generation Sunshine State Standards appropriate for the student's grade level. - Provide data for making decisions regarding school accountability and recognition. - Identify the educational strengths and needs of students and the readiness of students to be promoted to the next grade level or to graduate from high school with a standard diploma. - Assess how well educational goals and curricular standards are met at the school, district, and state levels. - Provide information to aid in the evaluation and development of educational programs and policies. - Provide information on the performance of Florida students compared with that of other students across the United States.
+- Assess the annual learning gains of each student toward achieving the Florida Standards or Next Generation Sunshine State Standards Align to the core curricular content established in the state academic standards. appropriate for the student's grade level. - Provide data for making decisions regarding school accountability and recognition. - Identify the educational strengths and needs of students and the readiness of students to be promoted to the next grade level or to graduate from high school with a standard diploma. - Assess how well educational goals and curricular standards are met at the school, district, and state levels. - Provide information to aid in the evaluation and development of educational programs and policies. - Provide information on the performance of Florida students compared with that of other students across the United States.